seguinleo/JustMQTT/README.md

 # MQTT
-MQTT Client HMI built in Python to communicate via a Broker
+MQTT Client HMI built in Python to communicate via a Broker using Tkinter.

 ```python
 import tkinter as tk